fieldsend/ieee_cec_2014_nmmso/README.md

 https://ore.exeter.ac.uk/repository/handle/10871/15247

-Dependencies: you will need the Netlab toobox by Ian Nabney (as the NMMSO uses its dist2 function for calculating the sqaured distance between matrices).
-This is available from http://www.aston.ac.uk/eas/research/groups/ncrg/resources/netlab/
+Dependencies: you will need the pdist2 in the Statistics and Machine Learning Toolbox (from R2010a onwards).
+Previously used dist2 from the Netlab toobox by Ian Nabney but the link to this free toolbox is no longer live.

 Please use "help function_name" at the commandline in Matlab to get a discription of the function usage -- note that the "_iterative" versions run the algorithm for a single generation (and can take state of the previous generation end as input).
 This allows a step-through of the algorithm for behaviour analysis.
 The non iterative versions essentially wrap the iterative versions.
 I've put in code comments and subroutines are (hopefully!) not too opaque in naming.
 Any queries, bug fixes, etc., please email me.